MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 May 04 02:18:35 protected-reaches-5163 heroku/web.1:  Stopping process with SIGKILL
 ```

 So finally our Endurance test found the memory leak.
 Heroku killed our runaway process at 2.6 gig.
 You'll see test errors as well in Jmeter.
-(A smarter test would check process memory at shutdown)
+(A smarter test would check process memory at shutdown).

+Also, do note that Error R15 probably shows up on someone's dashboard at Heroku.

 Let's open our [Heroku dashboard](https://dashboard.heroku.com/apps) and try some Cloud load testing tools.